 I chopped them all really fine…

-After about an hour, I removed my potato from the oven, unwrapped it carefully and checked with a fork if it was soft (If not soft yet, return it to the oven for a few more minutes.).
+I unwrapped the sweet potatoes carefully and checked with a fork that they were soft (if your potato is not soft yet just return it to the oven for a few more minutes.).

-When it was done, I unwrapped it, cut the two ends off, and sliced the potato along the center lengthwise.
+An hour was just enough for my potatoes so I cut the two ends off and sliced the potatoes along the center lengthwise.

-Then, while it’s still steaming hot, I added a couple of tablespoons of butter (do me a favor and don’t hold back on the butter please!), salt and black pepper to taste and added the herbs.
-I just sprinkled all of the green onions, rosemary, and sage on top of the potato.
+Then, while it’s still steaming hot, I add a couple of tablespoons of butter (do me a favor and don’t hold back on the butter please!), salt and black pepper to taste and add the herbs.
+I just sprinkle all of the green onions, rosemary, and sage on top of the potato.

-I gave the butter a minute to melt and then I dug in!
-Oh goodness, it was so good.
+I give the butter a minute to melt and then I dig in!
+Oh goodness, it is so good.

-I only added a few fresh vegetables next to it like sweet peppers and sweet peas and that was it for dinner.
-It was a healthy and filling dinner for sure.
+I usually add a few fresh vegetables next to my potato, like sweet peppers and sweet peas and that was it.
+It’s a healthy and filling dinner for sure.

 Here is the handy printable…